It is NOT possible to get additional quota for Chrome's Speech API. Look at the Cloud Speech API instead.

-Important Note: This page is about building Chromium.
-If you have arrived on this page by searching for a specific API which you want to use for some other purpose, this is not the page you want.
-Do not email the chromium-dev list to ask how to get quota for an API; the section "Getting Keys for Your Chromium Derivative" below has the same answer you will get from the list.
+This page is about building Chromium.
+If you have arrived on this page to try to get API keys for some other purpose, you should not follow the instructions on this page.
+Do NOT post to any Chromium groups/mailing lists to ask how to get quota for an API.
+The section "Getting Keys for Your Chromium Derivative" below has the same answer you will get from the list.

 Some features of Chromium use Google APIs, and to access those APIs, either an API Key or a set of OAuth 2.0 tokens is required.
 Setting up API keys is optional.
 If you don't do it, the specific APIs using Google services won't work in your custom build, but all other features will run normally.